Contract Creation & Templates

 Key contents of a written agreement

-When drawing up a written agreement, there are certain Core content, which should not be missing in any contract.
-These points ensure that the agreement is complete and understandable
+When drawing up a written agreement, there is certain core content that should not be missing from any contract.
+These points ensure that the agreement is complete and understandable.

 • Contracting partner: Name all parties involved with their full names and addresses.
 Companies should also state their legal form and authorized representative.
 It is important to clearly identify the contract partners so that it is clear who bears the rights and obligations under the contract.

 • Subject of contract: Describe precisely what the agreement is about.
-Which subject or which power Is it being replaced?
+Which item or service is being exchanged?
 For example: “Company A is committed to delivering Software X to Company B” or “Person Y rents out office space in Musterstraße 1 to person Z”.
 The more specifically the subject matter of the contract is defined, the less room remains for interpretation.

-• Services & duties: Determine who what when has work to do.
-What services does one party provide and what does the other provide in return?
+• Services & duties: Determine who has to do what, and by when.
+What services does one party provide, and what does the other provide in return?
 This includes all obligations of both parties.
 For example: Delivery times, quality standards, acceptance obligations, cooperation obligations of the customer or certain rules of conduct.
 It is important to clearly break down which party assumes which obligations so that everyone knows what is expected of them.

 • Duration & termination: Determine How long the agreement should apply and under what circumstances it can be terminated.
 Is the contract limited (up to a specific date or event) or indefinite?
 If indefinite, are there any notice periods?
 Determine with which advance notice and in which form (in writing, by registered letter, etc.) a termination must be made.
 In the case of fixed-term contracts, it may also be regulated whether a prolongation is automatic or not.
 A clear termination policy protects both sides and ensures that no one is unexpectedly forced out of the agreement or remains bound indefinitely.